 |Biochemistry||Principles of Sociology||MCAT|

-* Take the math placement exam prior to beginning classes.
+*Take the math placement exam before beginning classes.

 **Because of the need to finish required courses before taking the MCAT, it is usually advisable to take SST during the summer after the student’s sophomore year.